How Serious Is a Cylinder Misfire, Really?

 If the engine codes don’t help, mechanics typically begin by inspecting the spark plugs to see if there is damage.
 Signs of damage include black marks on the spark plug or if it’s wet.
 If it appears damaged, or if the spark plug is simply old, replacing it may solve the issue.

 The next step mechanics typically take is to perform a compression test.
 This checks to see if your air, fuel, and spark systems are all in order.
 They do this by inserting a compression gauge into one of the spark plug slots and turning on the vehicle.
 The mechanic then uses the result of the test to determine if the issue is related to compression.
 If so, the mechanic may perform a repair, such as replacing the head gasket.
-Replacing the head gasket is a big job and is typically best left to expert technicians at a local car service station.
+Replacing the head gasket is a big job and is typically best left to expert technicians at a local car service center.

 Finally, if there are no compression issues, the cause could be the coil pack.
 Using a multimeter, mechanics can test the coil pack to determine if the coil is still working properly.
 They compare the resistance they see on the multimeter to the standard resistance for that type of vehicle to see if they need to replace the coil pack.